GurpritK/InkAndRead/README.md

 On this page, logged in users can add a book to their own wishlist, or mark a book as read.

+For logged out users, you can see everything linked to the book but cannot add reviews or ratings, or add the book to a wishlist or mark it as 'read'.
+In the space of where these buttons are available for logged in users, there is instead a message to 'log in' to 'complete action', where the action represents either of those fuctionalities.

 ### User-profile-page

 Logged in users have their own member area, which they can navigate to directly from the navbar.
 The link is personalised with the user's name e.g. "Joe's Profile".
 Within the user profile, members can view their wishlist of books, and track their reading by viewing books they have marked as 'read'.
+If there are no books in either list, there is CTA button to 'browse books' so that they can start curating their lists.

 This profile area can be further improved in the future by allowing users to directly manage their lists from this page.
 However, they can make changes to their lists by clicking on a book from the profile area, and toggling the 'add to wishlist' or 'mark as read' buttons.
 This change will automatically update and reflect in the user profile page.